Professorship for Interaction Design and User Experience

 Christian Jetter standing at a lectern

-Since August 2020, Hans-Christian Jetter has been a Professor of Interaction Design and User Experience at the University of Lübeck.
+Since August 2020, Hans-Christian Jetter has been a Professor of Interaction Design and User Experience and director of the working group iDUX (Interaction Design and User Experience) at the University of Lübeck.
 His research group focuses on interaction design for better human-computer interaction and, in particular, for better human-data interaction.

 Ideally, these systems offer the user a user experience that feels "natural", "intuitive" and "direct" and makes users visually and cognitively experience data, its patterns, structures, and relations.